rovirmani/quickride/README.md

-# open source taxi app clone
+# QuickRide Mobile App
+# iOS and Android App written in Swift and React Native for ridesharing.
-apologize for bad formatting will work on it as i go on
+apologize for bad README formatting will work on it as i go on

 1) After pulling the files -> Visit this link and setup everything for your machine(macOS and iOS) clicking on the React Native CLI Quickstart (https://reactnative.dev/docs/environment-setup?guide=native#command-line-tools) or follow these instructions.